apartyka/crosschx-frontend-coding-test/README.md

 ####Findings
-I'm one that prefers global elements for interface rules.
+* I'm one that prefers global elements for interface rules.
 That is to say, an `h1` tag for the most prominent text on the screen.
+* Added gulp-sass midway through the project.
+Probably should have started out with that dependency from the beginning.